 Enhancement of current mind state:

-Unlike most recreational substances, psychedelics do not consistently induce positive and euphoric states regardless of a persons current state of mind and mental stability.
-Instead they work by amplifying and enhancing a persons current state of mind as it is already, making it equally capable of going in both a positive and a negative direction.
+Enhancement of current mind state is a component which alters mood, but unlike many recreational substances does not consistently induce positive and euphoric states regardless of a person’s current state of mind and mental stability.
+Instead it works by amplifying and enhancing a person’s current state of mind as it is already, causing the effects to be equally capable of going in both a positive and negative direction.

-This is why people seem to react to psychedelics in completely different ways and is by far the biggest contributor to the occurrence of a negative experience.
-The unprepared, the insecure and the mentally unstable who undergo a psychedelic experience are unfortunately considerably more likely to become overwhelmed with negative emotions, paranoia and confusion.
-This is caused by the persons current negative state becoming greatly amplified above normal levels.
-On the opposite end the spectrum however, positive, prepared and mentally stable people who undergo a psychedelic experience consistently find themselves overwhelmed with states of ecstatic bliss and profound mental revelations.
+This is often the cause of why people seem to react to hallucinogenic experiences in completely different ways.
+The unprepared, the insecure and the mentally unstable who undergo a hallucinogenic experience are very likely to become overwhelmed with negative emotions, paranoia and confusion.
+This is caused by the person’s current negative state becoming greatly amplified above normal levels.
+On the opposite end of the spectrum, however, positive, prepared and mentally stable people who take the same substance at an identical dosage are very likely to find themselves overwhelmed with states of ecstatic bliss and profound mental revelations.

-There is a very clear distinction between chemically induced happiness and genuine happiness.
-Psychedelics do not induce any emotion, they merely deepen and enhance genuine emotions that are already felt separate from the drug.
+There is a very clear distinction between substance-induced happiness and genuine happiness.
+This component does not induce any emotion— it merely deepens and enhances genuine emotions that are already felt separately from the drug.

 Acceleration of thought:

-An acceleration in the speed of the thought stream is an effect that is possible on every psychedelic but consistently felt on stimulating and energetic psychedelics such as LSD and the 2C-x family.
-The sensation of this effect can be described as the mental process of thought being sped up significantly.
-When experiencing this effect it literally feels as if one rapid fire thought after the other is being generated in incredibly quick succession.
-Not only is the speed of thought increased, but the sharpness of a persons mental clarity seems to increase along side it, resulting in an abundance of new and insightful ideas.
+Acceleration of thought can be described as the mental process of thought being sped up significantly.
+When experiencing this effect, it literally feels as if one rapid fire thought after the other is being generated in incredibly quick succession.
+Not only is the speed of thought increased, but the sharpness of a person’s mental clarity seems to increase alongside it, resulting in an abundance of new and insightful ideas.

 Connectivity of thought:

-This effect occurs on every psychedelic to a certain extent but is consistently felt on sedating and stoning psychedelics such as psilocin and LSA.
-The sensation of this effect can be described as a persons thought patterns becoming characterized by an abstract fluid association of ideas and extremely wandering thoughts which connect deeply into each other.
-Often feeling like a series of tenuously connected daydreams that connect into each other through an abstract game of subconscious word association, allowing the mind to cover all areas of life, including not just the big things, but the small things as well.
-Leading onto large amounts of introspection and greatly enhanced levels of creative and artistic abilities in people.
-Essentially removing creative block by allowing the thoughts to flow free.
+Connectivity of thought can be described as the sensation of a person’s thought patterns becoming characterized by an abstract fluid association of ideas and powerful wandering thoughts which connect deeply into each other.
+This often feels like a series of tenuously connected daydreams that connect into each other through an abstract game of subconscious word association.
+It allows the mind to cover all areas of life including not just the big things, but the small things as well.
+It is a process which leads onto large amounts of introspection and greatly enhanced levels of creative and artistic abilities as it essentially removes creative block by allowing the thoughts to flow free.

 Feelings of fascination, importance and awe:

-One of the defining features of a psychedelic experience is an overwhelming feeling of fascination, importance and awe attributed to the external environment and everything within it.
-This can manifest itself in a number of ways but can be described as a new found childlike sense of wonder which gives the overwhelming impression that everything around you is profound and important, be it nature, the universe or everyday household objects.
+Feelings of fascination, importance and awe attributed to the external environment and everything within it is one of the defining features of many hallucinogenic experiences and can often be very overwhelming.
+This can manifest itself in a number of ways, but can be described as a newfound child-like sense of wonder which gives the overwhelming impression that everything around you is profound and important— be it nature, the universe or everyday household objects.

-It’s this effect that directs trippers to ponder and appreciate the things around them in a profound level of detail which can often remain unparalleled by any experiences throughout normal sober living.
+It’s this effect that directs people to acknowledge, consider and appreciate the things around them in a profound level of detail which remains unparalleled by experiences throughout normal sober living.

-At its highest level, the sensations become so intense and profound that it begins to feel as if the present moment that your entire life has been building up to this instant and nothing will ever be the same again.
+At its highest level, these sensations can become so intense and profound that people begin to feel as if their entire life has been building up to this instant and that nothing will ever be the same again.
 This is commonly described by people as feeling that “you have been waiting on a train your entire life and only now are you finally getting off of it.”
-It is a truly overwhelming perspective and consistently induced during positive states of Level 7A visual geometry.
+It is a truly overwhelming perspective and is consistently induced during positive states of Level 7A visual geometry.

-The second form, which can be called time compression is rarer but entirely possible and can be described as the experience of time speeding up and passing much quicker than it generally should.
+The second form, time compression, is rarer but entirely possible.
+It can be described as the experience of time speeding up and passing much quicker than it generally should.

-Not everybody is willing to face, resolve and move on from their problems however, some people preferring to ignore and repress them.
-It’s a persons willingness to face the truth of their own life that is a huge factor in determining whether or not a person is capable of enjoying the psychedelic experience.
-This is because psychedelics bring our insecurities, past regrets and repressed traumas into the very forefront of our consciousness.
-Fighting these revelations through denial is a very common cause of bad trips, leading to deeply negative states that could be otherwise avoided.
+It is important to note, however, that not everybody is willing to face, resolve and move on from their personal problems as some prefer to ignore and repress them.
+It is a person’s willingness to face the truth of their own life that is a huge factor in determining whether or not a person is capable of enjoying the experiences which hallucinogens can offer.
+This is because introspective states bring our insecurities, past regrets and repressed traumas into the very forefront of our consciousness.
+Fighting these revelations through denial or repression is a very common trigger for negative experiences that could be otherwise avoided.

-Feelings of extreme refreshment are an almost universal experience in the days or weeks after a positive trip.
-The psychedelic experience can be both mentally and physically invigorating, something that can be described as a lasting feeling of mental clarity, increased motivation, calmness and an appreciation for the very sensation of being.
+Rejuvenation and feelings of extreme refreshment are an almost universal experience in the days or weeks after a positive experience.
+The hallucinogenic experience can be both mentally and physically invigorating.
+This rejuvenation can be described as a lasting feeling of mental clarity, increased motivation, calmness, and an appreciation for the very sensation of being.

-This feels as if the connections within the brain have been somehow restored, with the biases of a persons perspective becoming reset to base level.
-As if the mind has been rebooted and reorganized in a way that fully grounds the revelations of the trip into a persons world view.
+The effect feels as if the connections within the brain have been somehow restored with the biases of a person’s perspective becoming reset to base level.
+It is as if the mind has been rebooted and reorganized in a way that fully grounds the revelations of the trip into a person’s world view.

-At it’s highest level the feelings of rejuvenation can become so intense that they begin to manifest themselves as the profound sensation of being reborn.
-Lasting anywhere from weeks to a lifetime after the experience itself.
+At its highest level, the feelings of rejuvenation can become so intense that they begin to manifest themselves as the profound sensation of being born again.
+This feeling can last anywhere from weeks to a lifetime after the experience itself.

-Deja vu is a common phrase from the French language which translates literally into “already seen”.
-This is a well documented phenomenon which can commonly occur throughout both sober living and psychedelic experiences.
-It can be described as having the strong sensation that the current event or situation has already been experienced at some point within the past, when in fact it hasn’t.
+Deja-vu is a common phrase from the French language which translates literally into “already seen”.
+This is a well documented phenomenon that can commonly occur throughout both sober living and under the influence of hallucinogens.
+It can be described as having the strong sensation that the current event or situation has already been experienced at some point within the past when, in fact, it hasn’t.

 Removal of cultural filter:

-The cultural filter is a geographically determined bias that human beings look through in their everyday life.
-It affects our ability to evaluate the world around us in ways that are much more powerful than most people are willing to admit.
+Removal of cultural filter can be described as the suppression of a geographically determined bias that human beings look through in their every day life.
+This bias affects our ability to evaluate the world around us in ways that are much more powerful than most people are willing to admit.

-It seems to me that a human beings perspective on the world is built up out of a complex set of filters that are based on pre-existing beliefs, past experiences, fears, prejudices, stereotypes and cultural symbols.
-This gives us a powerfully consistent, unconscious tendency to notice and assign significance to observations that confirm existing cultural beliefs, while filtering out and rationalizing observations that do not fit with prior beliefs and expectations.
-Something which forces us to look at the world, not as a human being but as a false version of our true selves.
-Be it a conservative Christian mother, a Muslim housewife, an aboriginal tribesman or an materialistic white middle class male with a European Christian heritage and atheistic beliefs.
+It seems that a human being’s perspective on the world is built up out of a complex set of filters which are based upon pre-existing beliefs, past experiences, fears, prejudices, stereotypes, and cultural symbols.
+This gives us a powerfully consistent and unconscious tendency to notice and assign significance to observations that confirm existing cultural beliefs while filtering out and rationalizing observations that do not confirm existing cultural beliefs.
+The cultural filter forces us to look at the world, not as a human being, but as a false version of our true selves— be it a conservative Christian mother, a Muslim housewife, an aboriginal tribesman, or a materialistic cynical white middle-class male with a European Christian heritage and atheistic beliefs.

-It’s said that we don’t look at things as they are but instead look at things as we are.
-Psychedelics however seem to completely obliterate and remove this filter, showing people that culture is merely a delusional perspective attributing importance to abstract symbols and not an objective reality.
-This can create profound changes in perspective that can last a lifetime, making people become who they really are and not what they were raised to be.
+It’s said that we don’t look at things as they are, but instead look at things as we are.
+The experience of this component, however, seems to completely obliterate this geographically determined bias and shows people that culture is merely a subjective and often delusional perspective— not an objective reality.
+This experience can create profound changes in perspective that can last a lifetime by making people become who they really are and not what they were raised to be.